Dennis, Texas

-Dennis is an incorporated town in Parker County, Texas, USA.
-Its elevation is 728 feet (222 m).
+Dennis is a city in Parker County, Texas, United States.
 On May 6, 2017, voters approved incorporation of Dennis.
+On September 20, 2022, the U.S. Census Bureau notified the Geographic Names Information Service of the upgrade to city status.

 It has a post office, with the ZIP code of 76439.

 N. M. Dennis, a local judge, founded the community at the spot of a bridge across the Brazos River in 1892.
 The community's post office was opened in 1895.
 Today, FM 1543 passes through the community.

+Demographics

+Dennis first appeared as a census designated place in the 2020 U.S. census and redesignated a town by the United States Census Bureau in 2023.

+2020 Census

+2000 census

-As of the 2000 census the town has 90 residents.
+As of the 2000 census, the community had 90 residents.
 The town includes a post office, a volunteer fire station, Dennis First Baptist Church, and Sugar Tree Golf Course,.

+Education

-The town is served by Brock ISD,.
-There have been many attempts over the years to open a market in the town, but they have all failed for various reasons.
+The town is served by Brock ISD.

 History

 In 1892, after a bridge was built across the Brazos River, Judge N. M. Dennis, a Parker County lawyer and farmer, developed the community to serve the farmers and ranchers of the area.